plone/plone.formwidget.autocomplete/plone/formwidget/autocomplete/README.txt

 The results are a newline-delimited list of key-value pairs separated by pipes.

 Finally, let's prove that we can extract values from the request.
-To allow fallback on the standard z3c.formwidget.query widget for browsers not capable of using JavaScript, we make some assumptions about the request:
+The JavaScript handler for the autocomplete search event will simply write out checkbox or radio button widgets, so we can use the standard z3c.formwidget.query extract() method.

   - If the search button from the query subform was clicked, then assume that we are doing an intermediate request for a search in non-AJAX